lyrichouston3/IT-helpdesk-homelab/Ticket-01-Domain-Join-Issue/Ticket-One.md

 4. Identify DNS Issue:
-   ![Screenshot showing incorrect DNS IP address](03_dns_wrong.png) *Screenshot showing the second troubleshooting step: identifying that the DNS IP address was incorrect.*
+   ![Screenshot showing incorrect DNS IP address](03_dns_wrong.png) *Screenshot showing the second troubleshooting step: identifying that the DNS IP address was incorrect.
+Needs to have the DC IP address as the preffered DNS*

 6. Ping DNS Server:
    ![Screenshot showing a successful ping to the DNS server](04_ping_success.png)